Formgram/Formgram-Example/README.md

 You'll see an example appointment form show up and your users will be able to fill out this sample form.

+In the future, you'll be able to discover/explore existing forms using this app, and Android app, or even a Microsoft app, etc.  Currently, the best way to discover forms is through the formgram.com website.

 <h1>Anyone can fill out the form now</h1>
 You can type anything in this form, choose from the drop down lists, etc.

 For anyone else to fill out this same form, just send them the link (in urlWithFormIds).

+Anyone can fill out this form on any device from anywhere anytime.
+All they need is a browser and an internet connection.

 <h1>Save the form</h1>
 select the save button at the bottom of the form.